December 11, 1944

 00:00 / 00:00

-Owen Bradley took over as Lee’s sole producer in 1958 and supervised all of her Nashville sessions through 1968.
-Except for the rock & roll number “Dynamite” (which gave her the enduring nickname “Little Miss Dynamite”), chart hits eluded her for the next couple years.
+Owen Bradley took over as Lee’s sole producer in 1958 and supervised all her Nashville sessions through 1968.
+Except for the rock & roll number “Dynamite” (which gave her the enduring nickname “Little Miss Dynamite”), chart hits eluded Lee for the next couple years.
 However, during the interim, Allbritten discovered Lee’s records were selling in Europe, and she took the opportunity to tour France in February 1959.
-This was the beginning of international stardom for Lee.
-Not only was her tour successful, but the following years would find her performing in South America, Australia, Japan, and all through Europe.
+It was the beginning of international stardom for Lee: not only was her tour successful, but the following years would find her performing in South America, Australia, Japan, and all through Europe.
 During the 1960s, she recorded her hits in several languages.

 During the 1970s, Lee began experiencing health problems.
 Along with damaged vocal cords, she had several serious abdominal operations, requiring her to take time off from touring.
 Even so, Lee had four country chart hits between 1969 and 1972.
 After teaming up again with Owen Bradley, she broke into the country Top Ten in early 1973 with “Nobody Wins” (#5).
 She continued with a string of country hits for the next twelve years with songs such as “Big Four Poster Bed” (#4, 1974), “He’s My Rock” (#8, 1975), and “Broken Trust” (#9, 1980).

-In the 1980s Lee served as a television host for Willie Nelson’s benefit concert, Farm Aid, and as guest host on The Nashville Network’s prime-time talk show, Nashville Now.
-She starred in musical theater for three seasons at Opryland USA and served on the board of directors for the Country Music Association (CMA) and the Country Music Hall of Fame and Museum.
+In the 1980s Lee served as a television host for Willie Nelson’s benefit concert, Farm Aid, and as guest host on he Nashville Network’s prime-time talk show, Nashville Now.
+She starred in musical theater for three seasons at Opryland USA and served on the board of directors for the Country Music Association and the Country Music Hall of Fame and Museum.
 In addition, she recorded for Warner Bros.
 Records in the early 1990s.
-She has continued to make personal appearances and perform.
-Truly a legend in her time, Brenda Lee was inducted into the Country Music Hall of Fame in 1997 and was elected to the Rock & Roll Hall of Fame in 2002.
-In 2018, she received a star on Nashville’s Music City Walk of Fame. –Don Roy